Wellspring Women’s Center is a haven – its dining room painted a rosy pink, peace-bringing paper cranes suspended from its ceiling.

 “It’s a party,” said Joyce Weil, a volunteer here since the early 1990s.

-“You can’t come here and not feel like you are a part of a community,” said Annie Brackney, Wellspring’s Development Director.
+“You can’t come here and not feel like you are a part of a community,” said Annie Brackney, Wellspring’s Development Director from 2014-2016.
 “It’s just what Wellspring is.”

 Megan eats her breakfast at Wellspring from time to time.
 She often eats enough to get through her day.
 “I like it here because they let me get second helpings of food and I feel welcome here,” she said.